Show 1: A Dollar and a Dream[er] Deferred (feat. J. Cole)

 That’s the same GPA that catapulted me from a B.A. at The City College of New York to 21 year-old, Ph.D. student at the CUNY Graduate Center.

-2007 is the same year I was supposed to finish my dissertation on the effects of child abuse over the life course, meaning this undocumented immigrant since first grade was about to make everyone call him “Doctor Cris.”
+2007 is the same year I was supposed to finish my dissertation on the effects of child abuse over the life course.
+The undocumented child since first grade was about to make everyone call him “Doctor Cris.”

 Instead, it was the year I left doctoral study for good.

 At the Forest Hills Drive 10th Anniversary concert on 12/16/24 at Madison Square Garden, J. Cole included “Mohammed crib classics” in the set list.
-These are the early songs (think “2Face”, “Grown Simba”, “I Get Up”) he made while he was renting out a tiny room in Jamaica, Queens from his former landlord, Mohammed.
+This set list included the early songs his early songs like “2Face,” “Grown Simba,” and “I Get Up”--which were all made while he was renting out a tiny room in Jamaica, Queens from his former landlord, Mohammed.

 2007 marked the release of J. Cole’s “The Come Up”.
 For me, 2007 was the downfall of my family and my aspirations.